reallot/chess/README.md

 # Chess Game

-A simple web-based chess game built with Next.js, React, and chess.js.
+A web-based chess game built with Next.js, React, and chess.js that lets you play against an AI opponent or another player.

 ## Features

 - Full chess game with all standard rules
+- Play against AI with three difficulty levels
+- Switch sides with the computer
 - Visual indication of available moves
 - Board flipping
 - New game functionality